TsukiGva2/pfn-play/README.md

 ## running

-just head over to https://parserfun.herokuapp.com/ and try typing some of the samples shown above! just head over to https://parserfun.herokuapp.com/ and try typing some of the samples shown above, the script will not run, but instead will be transpiled to the equivalent python code, then you can just copy-paste it to a python file and run it.
+just head over to https://parserfun.herokuapp.com/ and try typing some of the samples shown above, the script will not run, but instead will be transpiled to the equivalent python code, then you can just copy-paste it to a python file and run it.